About "Young Mole"

 Author

-Tripp's foreign travel experiences include many visits to Canada and Mexico and extensive travels to Central and South America, Europe, Turkey, and Eurasia.
-C.J. lived for extended time periods in both Argentina and Azerbaijan.
+His international journeys include Canada, Mexico, several countries in Central and South America, Europe, and Eurasia.
+He has also lived for extended periods in both Argentina and Azerbaijan.

 Tripp is married and has two adult children.